zalando/postgres-operator/docs/reference/operator_parameters.md

   allowed.
 The default is `{username}.{cluster}.credentials.{tprkind}.{tprgroup}`.

+* **cluster_domain**
+  defines the default dns domain for the kubernetes cluster the operator is running in.
+The default is `cluster.local`.
+Used by the operator to connect to the postgres clusters after creation.

 * **oauth_token_secret_name**
   a name of the secret containing the `OAuth2` token to pass to the teams API.
   The default is `postgresql-operator`.